dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 > * [Performance guide for Azure SignalR Service](/azure/azure-signalr/signalr-concept-performance#performance-factors)
 > * <xref:signalr/publish-to-azure-web-app>

-### Configuration

-To configure an app for the Azure SignalR Service, the app must support *sticky sessions*, where clients are redirected back to the same server when prerendering.
+To configure an app for the Azure SignalR Service, the app must support *sticky sessions*, where clients are redirected back to the same server.
 The `ServerStickyMode` option or configuration value is set to `Required`.
 Typically, an app creates the configuration using **one** of the following approaches:

 * `Program.cs`: